markcoatsworth/readthedocs/docs/admin-manual/setting-up-special-environments.rst

 two attributes are the cpu.shares attribute in the cpu controller, and one of two attributes in the memory controller, either memory.limit\_in\_bytes, or memory.soft\_limit\_in\_bytes.
-The configuration variable CGROUP\_MEMORY\_LIMIT\_POLICY controls whether the hard limit (the former) or the soft limit will be used.
-If CGROUP\_MEMORY\_LIMIT\_POLICY is set to the string hard, the hard limit will be used.
-If set to soft, the soft limit will be used.
-Otherwise, no limit will be set if the value is none.
-The default is none.
+The configuration variable ``CGROUP_MEMORY_LIMIT_POLICY`` controls whether the hard limit (the former) or the soft limit will be used.
+If ``CGROUP_MEMORY_LIMIT_POLICY`` is set to the string ``hard``, the hard limit will be used.
+If set to ``soft``, the soft limit will be used.
+Otherwise, no limit will be set if the value is ``none``.
+The default is ``none``.
 If the hard limit is in force, then the total amount of physical memory used by the sum of all processes in this job will not be allowed to exceed the limit.
 If the processes try to allocate more memory, the allocation will succeed, and virtual memory will be allocated, but no additional physical memory will be allocated.
 The system will keep the amount of physical memory constant by swapping some page from that job out of memory.
 However, if the soft limit is in place, the job will be allowed to go over the limit if there is free memory available on the system.
 Only when there is contention between other processes for physical memory will the system force physical memory into swap and push the physical memory used towards the assigned limit.
-The memory size used in both cases is the machine ClassAd attribute Memory.
-Note that Memory is a static amount when using static slots, but it is dynamic when partitionable slots are used.
+The memory size used in both cases is the machine ClassAd attribute ``Memory``.
+Note that ``Memory`` is a static amount when using static slots, but it is dynamic when partitionable slots are used.
 That is, the limit is whatever the "Mem" column of condor\_status reports for that slot.
 If the job exceeds both the physical memory and swap space, the job will be killed by the Linux Out-of-Memory killer, and HTCondor will put the job on hold with an appropriate message.

-If CGROUP\_MEMORY\_LIMIT\_POLICY is set, HTCondor will also also use cgroups to limit the amount of swap space used by each job.
+If ``CGROUP_MEMORY_LIMIT_POLICY`` is set, HTCondor will also also use cgroups to limit the amount of swap space used by each job.
 By default, the maximum amount of swap space used by each slot is the total amount of Virtual Memory in the slot, minus the amount of physical memory.
 Note